Orange Stonecrop, Russian Stonecrop

 Water: Average water needs.
 Drought tolerant.

-As with all Sedum, Phedimus… Let’s just say succulent-type plants.
-GEEZ!
-If they are grown in the ground they need a very well-draining soil.
+As with all Sedum, if they are grown in the ground they need a very well-draining soil.
 They aren’t so much particular about the soil type as the need for it to be well-drained.
-My Sedum kamtschaticum, or whatever you call it, is growing on the second level of a flower bed and it does great.
-They make good container plants and can be brought inside for the winter, depending on the species.
-Some really don’t do that well inside.
+My Sedum kamtschaticum, or whatever you call it, is growing on the second level of a raised bed and it does great.
+They make good container plants and a few Sedum species do well inside for the winter.

 They are drought tolerant although they appreciate regular watering during the heat of summer when it doesn’t rain that much.

 They will do well in the sun to light shade.
 In some parts of the country, they may do best in light shade where the heat gets very intense.
-Although my Sedum kamtschaticum is growing where it “could” get full sun all summer, it has been partly shaded by the Marigold ‘Brocade’ on the lower level of the bed and the Celosia spicata ‘Cramer’s Amazon’ on the upper level.
-Sometimes if I am not paying attention, it almost gets covered up.
+Although my Sedum kamtschaticum is growing where it “could” get full sun all summer, in years past it was partially shaded by the Marigold ‘Brocade’ on the lower level of the bed and the Celosia argentea var. spicata ‘Cramer’s Amazon’ on the upper level.
+Sometimes if I am not paying attention, it would almost get covered up.
 I have to do something about that for 2018.

 January 2018 came in cold and hard with several days well below zero.
 If there was ever a test for plant hardiness this would have been it.
 The Sedum kamtschaticum made it through with flying colors.
 One thing is for sure if this plant is the subspecies Sedum kamtschaticum subsp. ellacombeanum, changing it to Phedimus aizoon would be much easier to spell.